 Employment and related matters

-We highlight the main principles involved in the dismissal of employees including some common mistakes that employers make.
+We consider the main principles involved concerning the redundancy of employees including the legal procedures to be followed and statutory redundancy pay.
 If you are an employer in the Wakefield area we, at Taylor, Croft & Winder Ltd, can provide you with assistance or any additional information required.

 Professional advice should be sought before any action is taken.

 Rather than make employees redundant, the government has introduced the Coronavirus Job Retention Scheme (CJRS), also known as the furlough scheme, open to all UK employers and extended until 30 September 2021.
 The extended CJRS can be used for employees on any work pattern including full time furlough.
 When on furlough, an employee can not undertake work for or on behalf of the business, but they can undertake training or voluntary work.
 Employers can use a portal to claim for 80% of furloughed employees' usual monthly wage costs, up to £2,500 a month up until 30 June 2021.

 From 1 July onwards the employer must pay furloughed employees 80% of their wages up to a cap of £2,500 but the government contribution will reduce to a maximum of 70% of furloughed employees' monthly wage costs, up to £2,187.50.
 For August and September the government contribution is reduced to 60% and up to £1,875.

 For periods from 1 November 2020 up to and including 30 April 2021 an employer can claim for employees who were employed and on their PAYE payroll on 30 October 2020.
 The employer must have made a PAYE Real Time Information (RTI) submission to HMRC between 20 March 2020 and 30 October 2020, notifying a payment of earnings for that employee.